JuliaRegistries/General/README.md

 ### Are there any requirements for package names in the General registry?

-There are no hard requirements, but it is *highly recommended* to follow the [package naming guidelines][naming-guidelines].
+Package names can only use ASCII letters and numbers.
+Beyond that, there are no *hard* requirements, but it is *highly recommended* to follow the [package naming guidelines][naming-guidelines].

 ### What to do when asked to reconsider/update the package name?